sequana/GNFish/README.md

 More info about filters and field tags at x and reading y.

 #### 3.- Refine applied to each query
+You must add a the field tags or filters after your query.<br />
+See ./Examples/query_genome_3.txt for examples of queries.<br />
-As each contains is own filters or field tags this will be applied exclusively.
-See ./Example/query_filters.txt for a scheme.<br />
+As each contains is own filters or field tags this will be applied exclusively.<br />
 Just protein example.
 For rna, genomic, exclusive or retmax argument see 1 above and them to this command line.<br />
 ```
 ./Code/get_genomes.py hlorente@ucm.es Example/query_filters.txt --protein